Kaiser & Company

 - PRINTED BY KAMIGATAYA KANDA, TOKYO

 Heiwadô Kamigataya, printer and publisher, Kanda, Tokyo.
-In 1910 Kamigataya published a Commemoration of the Tenth Anniversary of the Prefectural Industrial Exhibition5.
+In 1910 Kamigataya published a Commemoration of the Tenth Anniversary of the Prefectural Industrial Exhibition (Fuken sogo kyoshinkai).
 He published stylish collotypes into the early Showa era that began on 25 December 1926.

 - Rob Kämmerer.
 Signature in the bottom corner of picture with R and K sharing the same extended upright.

 Robert Kämmerer (1870 to 1950), German artist, a self-taught painter.
-In 1897, Kämmerer moved his family from Wahlershausen, a village near Kassel, to Berlin in the hope of better earnings.
+In 1897 Kämmerer moved his family from Wahlershausen, a village near Kassel, to Berlin in the hope of better earnings.
 Here he copied pictures of famous French impressionists for wealthy clients.
-Soon the family was able to move into a larger apartment with a studio in the artists’ village Zehlendorf6.
-Kämmerer’s works were included in the Great Berlin Art Exhibition 1916, 1919 and 1920.
+Soon the family was able to move into a larger apartment with a studio in the artists’ village Zehlendorf.
+Kämmerer’s works were included in the Great Berlin Art Exhibitions of 1916, 1919 and 1920.
 His paintings of Norway and the German coast served as undivided view-cards.
 Kammerer’s son Robert Kämmerer-Rohrig inherited his father’s artistic talents.

 - HERMANN KAULBACH-SERIE, 12 Nrn.
 Gustav Weise, Stuttgart.